HOMESCHOOL CO-OP

 Course description:

-Physical science(7th/8th)We will investigate answers to questions about why things happen and how things work through careful study of the basic principles of chemistry and physics.
-Curriculum Apologia and/or Switched on Schoolhouse
+Students will investigate answers to questions about why things happen and how things work through careful study of the basic principles of chemistry and physics.

 These courses will help students become informed citizens in regard to their local, state, and federal government.
 Students will develop critical thinking, problem solving, and communicating through instruction, discussion and exploration of our world history and geography and how it fits into a Biblical worldview.
-All history curriculums Prentice Hall
+Curriculum: Prentice Hall Abeka

-We will introduce students to the Spanish language while helping them learn basic vocabulary, conversation, grammer and culture.
-Curriculum TBD
+Students will be introduced to the Spanish language while helping them learn basic vocabulary, conversation, grammar and culture.

 HIGH SCHOOL COURSE DESCRIPTION